TIVJ-dev/MixinGradle/README.md

 **MixinGradle** is a [Gradle](http://gradle.org/) plugin which simplifies the build-time complexity of working with the **[SpongePowered Mixin](https://github.com/SpongePowered/Mixin)** framework for Java.
 It currently only supports usage with **[ForgeGradle](https://github.com/MinecraftForge/ForgeGradle)**.

+### This fork
+What is this fork for?
+This fork is intended for use with the [Hyperium client](https://github.com/HyperiumClient/Hyperium)'s addon development for versions 1.3 and up.
+This fork makes it possible to generate refmaps Mixin based addons.
+Previously [ForgeGradle](https://github.com/MinecraftForge/ForgeGradle) and [MixinGradle](https://github.com/SpongePowered/MixinGradle) did the job, but in version 1.3, Hyperium will/has move from ForgeGradle to [MCGradle](https://github.com/AmpTheDev/MCGradle).

 ### Features

 **MixinGradle** automates the following tasks: